 - Datebook+ on the Palm Pilot and later compatible hardware.
 This application had a feature called ‘floating events’.
 If you placed an event on tomorrow’s date but didn’t complete it, the event would move to the current day each day, causing them to pile up and making it very obvious you were falling behind.
 You could easily move them into the future to reschedule things.
+When Palm went under…..

 But what Workflowy did bring to the party was worth it for me.
 I made some suggestions, discovering that I wasn’t the only one clamoring for dates, notifications and Siri support and contributed to those ‘feature requests’.

-I recently added more comments to a thread on Workflowy development to which a few people agreed.
-Like most online discussions, some didn’t, including a Workflowy employee.
+I recently added more comments to a thread on Workflowy development to which a several people agreed.
+Like most online discussions, some didn’t, including a Workflowy forum moderator.
 It was implied that development of the features we had been suggesting wasn’t on the table, yet no one had told any of use who had been asking for years.
 Of course, the developers are under no real obligation to tell anyone what they are planning, but since this was an active discussion it seemed like we were being a bit mislead.
 All the discussions were very professional, both from Workflowy and users such as myself.